 The choice for a particular patient will depend on:

 - The gap between onset of symptoms and the start of treatment.

 EULAR guidelines recommend colchicine and/or NSAIDs as the first-line option for acute gout.

 Canakinumab is a recombinant monoclonal antibody active as an inhibitor of proinflammatory cytokine IL-1.
-It is licensed for use in patients whose condition has not responded adequately to treatment with NSAIDs or colchicine, or who are intolerant of them.
-It can be used for the symptomatic treatment of frequent gouty arthritis attacks (at least three in the previous 12 months).
+It is licensed for use in people with gouty arthritis whose condition has not responded adequately to treatment with NSAIDs or colchicine, or in those with contra-indications or intolerances to them, and in whom repeated courses of corticosteroids are inappropriate.

 NSAIDs are the first-line treatment.
 The sooner medication is started, the more rapid the response.
 Consider giving the patient a stock to keep at home.